Low Value Contrast means colours that are only 1-3 shades away from each other (on a grey scale such as this):

 Here are some examples of Low Value Contrast in different values and also different colour contrasts.

-Love Value Contrast – Light Value
+Low Value Contrast for Light Value Colouring

 If you have overall light value (fair and lighter or blonde hair) and you are low value contrast then work with an overall light palette such as this.